irisli/cs69/README.md

 7. Create a new branch: `git checkout -b branch-name`
 8. Make sure you are now in your new branch: `git branch`
 9. Edit a file or make a new one
-10. Add the changes: `git add randomfile.txt`
+10. Add the changes: `git add hog.py`
 11. Commit the changes: `git commit -m "Write a descriptive message here"`
 12. Push the changes: `git push origin branch-name`
 13. Go to https://github.com/BerkeleyBitcoin/git-demo